 - Gauntlet: Torvald releases a channeled beam of energy that locks onto an enemy and deals 50 damage every 0.1 seconds.

 - Recharge: Torvald regenerates 850 Shield Health per second for 2.5 seconds.
 Channeling on an enemy Shield siphons 2,000 Health per second, regenerating Torvald’s Shield.

 - Protection: Torvald projects a 2,000 Health Shield onto an ally for 2 seconds.

 - Runic Blast: Torvald shoots out a short range blast that Silences and Disarms enemies for 1.5 seconds.

 - Hyper Beam (Ultimate): Torvald unleashes the power of his Gauntlet, channeling a blast that applies a massive knockback to all enemies for 2.35 seconds.

-These are just a few of the best champions in Paladins between each class.
-Which class is your favorite to play: Flank, Support, Damage, or Front Line?
+These are just a few of the best Champions in Paladins between each class.
+Which Champion is your favorite to play: Flank, Support, Damage, or Front Line?
 Let us know in the comments below!

 For more on Paladins, be sure to check out some of our previous guides including how to unlock new Champions in Paladins, the best Paladins Champions to play in August, and the best deck build for Ying in Paladins!

 By reviewing this guide, you should know now which Champions in Paladins are the best in each class.Back To Top